There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 Define Your Sales Pipeline Stages

 Your first step to setting up a sales pipeline is to define your stages.
+These are the stages your leads will flow through as they move from stranger to customer.

 Before we get too far, it’s important to note different types of businesses will have different steps in their pipeline, but most pipelines follow the general progression of: